soulspace-org/domain-driven-design-model/docs/ddd/c-domain-vision-statement.md

 #Domain Vision Statement (Concept)
 ## Description
+A short description of the core domain and the value it will bring.
 ## Documentation
 At the beginning of a project, the model usually doesn't even exist, yet the need to focus its development is already there.
 In later stages of development,